-'''

 gxf_result_t GxfEntityEventNotify(gxf_context_t context, gxf_uid_t eid);

-'''

-Notifies the occurrence of an event and inform the scheduler to check the status of the entity parameter: context A valid GXF context. parameter: eid The UID of a valid entity.
+Notifies the occurrence of an event and inform the scheduler to check the status of the entity returns: GXF_SUCCESS if the operation was successful, or otherwise one of the GXF error codes.

 The entity must have an AsynchronousSchedulingTerm scheduling term component and it must be in the EVENT_WAITING state for the notification to be acknowledged.